What’s your favorite color?

 - Previous reinforcement history of targeting.
 Our dogs may have a greater reinforcement history for targeting one of our hands over the other.
 It might kick right in when we put our hands out.
 If I hold out both of my hands, either empty or while holding small objects, my dogs will generally target my right hand, no matter what’s in it.
 That’s because I have taught them a hand target and I do it far more with my right hand than with my left.

 - Previous reinforcement history of leave-it.
 This is the corollary of the targeting issue.
 With some dogs it will be hard to get them to take either item—from hands or even from plates on the floor.
-This can happen if we have taught a very strong “leave-it.”
+This can happen if we have taught a strong “leave-it.”
 By the time we have convinced them that it’s OK to take the object, we may have moved around the room or gestured.
 This can affect the dog’s “choice.”

 - Noticing the wrong characteristic.
 When it comes to toys, all three of my dogs will generally be more interested in a new toy than a familiar one.
 That in itself is a good thing to know: novelty is a big draw.
 But if I want to know their preferences beyond that, I have to account for novelty.
-Either all of the items should be novel or none of them.
+Either all the items should be novel or none of them.
 This is one of many factors we have to control for when we give paired choices.
 There are studies on preference that assess previous factors (establishing operations) that can affect the choice.

 - Reinforcement history that builds through the exercise.
 This is a common point of confusion.
 If we offer some items to our dog intending to give him a choice, he may perform a behavior involving us or the item.
 Then the behavior gets reinforced by his getting the item.
 If we do this repeatedly, we build up a reinforcement history for whatever behavior the dog is doing.
 For instance, it could be targeting the right hand or running to the closest plate.
 Building that reinforcement history interferes with the goal of getting an untainted preference from the dog.
 (This problem is inherent in some choice exercises as well.
-For example, if a dog is reinforced heavily for a certain stationing behavior for husbandry and is allowed to take a break, we can’t determine that when the dog comes back he is “choosing” for the husbandry to continue.
+For example, if we reinforce a dog heavily for a certain stationing behavior for husbandry and then allow him to take a break, we can’t determine that when the dog comes back he is “choosing” for the husbandry to continue.
 He is performing a heavily reinforced behavior.
 We can’t know how the dog perceives the exercise.)

 Some of these things can work out over time.
 But even in the best-case scenario, the paired stimulus preference assessment will need to be performed many times.